 Each of these projects is described briefly below, and there are also links to more detailed information about our projects.

 We're still hard at work in the neighborhood - to see some of our current projects, please click here.

 The Zunner Building: named in honor of the architect who designed the building, George Zunner, who was one of the most prolific architects in Hartford.
-NINA bought this building in 2006, and it became NINA's biggest project to date: 6 years and $2.5 million.
-The project completely overhauled the building: NINA reduced the number and enlarged the size of the apartments, adding air-conditioning and laundry in each apartment, re-created an entire floor as office space, and completely updated the retail space.
+This 1920s building had been a symbol of decay in Asylum Hill, but it is now the neighborhood's newest sign of revitalization.
+NINA undertook a $2.5 million renovation that completely overhauled this mixed-use building: NINA reduced the number and enlarged the size of the apartments, adding air-conditioning and laundry in each unit, re-configured the third floor as office space, and updated the ground floor retail space.